Start a conversation

 Isla del Sol is a place of Andean legends.
 It’s the mythical birthplace of the Incas.
 This is where the Inca creator god Viracocha rose from Lake Titicaca with a very important mission.
 He created the sun, moon, and stars above, the surrounding universe, and the first Incas.

 Sacred sites on the island honor its past.
 The Chincana ruins, also known as “The Labyrinth,” are believed to have been a holy complex for Inca priests.
 Travelers can visit these ruins from the island’s north-base village of Challapampa.
-Then you make the climb up Cerro Uma Qolla for a great lake view.
-Spending the night on Isla del Sol (highly recommended!) is a bit like taking a step back in time with no cars anywhere and locals walking past in traditional dress.
+Climb up Cerro Uma Qolla for a great lake view.
+Spendthe night on Isla del Sol (highly recommended!).
+Step back in time with no cars anywhere and locals walking past in traditional dress.
 The best way to explore the island is by walking the trails connecting the northern part of the island to its southern tip.

 What if I only have 1 day?

-There are many possibilities to organize a beautiful and interesting full day in Puno.
+So many possibilities to organize a interesting full day in Puno.
 Start with a kayaking adventure at sunrise, followed by a visit to the floating islands of Uros.
 After breakfast on the islands you return to Puno to continue to the alpaca ranch at Fundo Chinchero.
 The ranch is located in a beautiful spot situated near the lake’s shore.
 Before leaving the ranch, you can enjoy a traditional lunch.
 Then, you can go on to visit the archaeological site of Sillustani where you will enjoy breathtaking views of the Andean plateau and landscape.
-On the way back to Puno we stop to visit a local family from the community adjacent to Sillustani site for a friendly cultural exchange encounter.
+On the way back to Puno we stop to visit a local family from the community adjacent to Sillustani site for a friendly cultural exchange.

 What is suggested for a Multi Day Tour?

-One of the most popular multi day tours is a visit to Cultural Amantani.
+One of the most popular multi day tours is a visit to Amantani Island.
 You can share the farming activities of a local host family on the island.
-You can also sign up for many other cultural exchange activities in the community!
+Also sign up for many other cultural exchange activities in the community!

-For active travelers we have multi-day kayak tours to Taquile island and for hikers we have additional hiking tours to beautiful natural and enigmatic places such as Aramu Muru´s gate!
+For the adventurous traveler check out one of the many multi-day kayak tours to Taquile island and for hikers we have additional hiking tours to beautiful natural and enigmatic places such as Aramu Muru´s gate!

 Do people really live on the Floating Reed Islands of Uros?